 I’ve written about wines from Walla Walla, Washington and interviewed wine makers from all over southern Oregon but I’ve never visited Weisinger’s of Ashland, Oregon, which is said to have a tasting room with gorgeous views.

 We’ve also never gone to the Dagoba Chocolate Factory, which is also right here in town.
 Sadly, the company was bought by Hershey and is lobbying in favor of GMOs.
 I’ve heard there isn’t much of a tour to speak of.
 But still, Dagoba’s in town and we’ve never even biked by it.

-My idea is that at least once a month for the next year I’ll spend a day or a half day with my family adventuring to places IN ASHLAND that we’ve never been or haven’t thoroughly explored, and then I’ll post about it here.
+My idea is that I’ll spend a day or a half day with my family adventuring to places IN ASHLAND that we’ve never been or haven’t thoroughly explored, and then I’ll blog about our experiences and impressions.

 First up is Weisinger’s, then a hike in Ashland that we’ve never gone on, and then a visit to Dagoba.